ubuntu/desktop-snaps/updatesnap/README.md

   greater than 90 will be ignored.
 Useful for projects that use these revision numbers as "prelude" to a new minor version.
 * ignore: don't try to check this entry.
 Useful for "archived" projects.
+* allow-neither-tag-nor-branch: allows this part to have neither *source-tag* nor *source-branch* elements, thus using the default (usually *main*) branch.
+Without this element, a file with a part that has neither *source-tag* nor *source-branch* will be considered invalid.
+* allow-branch: allows to use *source-branch* in the part instead of *source-tag*.
+  A file with a part that has neither *source-tag* nor this element will be considered invalid.

 ## TODO